GSA/feedback.usa.gov/pages/about.md

 ## Program Offerings
 Feedback Analytics products and services are offered at no cost to federal agencies.

-- Touchpoints, a GSA-developed customer experience evaluation tool
+- Touchpoints, a GSA-developed customer experience feedback tool
 - One-on-one customer support
 - Training on other customer experience management tools, such as Google Tag Manager